makks129/learning/JobSearch/tech_interview.md

 ### 🟡 [128.
 Longest Consecutive Sequence](https://leetcode.com/problems/longest-consecutive-sequence)

 __Lessons learned:__
-- When drawing the problem, identify unique properties of each entity.
+- When drawing the problem, identify unique properties of each entity (a number, a sequence, anything involved).
 E.g. sequences start without the left neighbor.
 We don't need to consider n with the left neighbor because it's not start of a sequence.
 - By converting array to `set` we can always check for any number with O(1) complexity.
 So while iterating we can check even the future numbers before we iterated to them.

 #### My solution (space is suboptimal)